alliecatowo/portfolio/frontend/content/blog/tattoo/first-tattoo-tips.md

 - Don't pick at scabs
 - Protect from direct sunlight

+## Common Myths (and what actually helps)

+- “More ointment heals faster” — Too much suffocates your skin.
+Thin layers only.
+- “It’s fine to hit the gym tomorrow” — Sweat and friction can irritate a fresh tattoo.
+Give it a couple days.
+- “A quick sun session won’t hurt” — UV is the enemy of tattoos, especially fresh ones.
+Cover it.

+## What to Bring to Your Session

+- Snacks and water for longer sits
+- Headphones and a playlist/podcast
+- A loose layer to keep the area clean on the way home

+## Pricing and Time

+Good work costs what it costs—and that’s a reflection of planning, hygiene, and experience.
+Ask questions, get a quote range, and remember that we can break big ideas into multiple sessions.

+## Booking with Me

+I book consults to align on design, placement, and timeline.
+Bring references (even rough ones), tell me the feeling you’re going for, and we’ll translate that into a piece that ages beautifully.

 ## Final Thoughts

 Your first tattoo should be a positive experience.
 Take your time choosing the right artist and design, and don't rush the process.
 Remember, a good tattoo isn't cheap, and a cheap tattoo isn't good!